The Complexity of Recognizing Facets for the Knapsack Polytope: Critical Subset Sum and Knapsack Supporting Hyperplane Problems

-We are finally in the position to prove the main result of this section. \begin{theorem} The KP supporting hyperplane problem is \DP-complete. \end{theorem} \begin{proof} By Theorem~\ref{theo: css_dpc}, it suffices to establish that \emph{CSS} is reducible to the \emph{KP supporting hyperplane problem}.
-Given a \emph{CSS} instance $(w, t)$, consider the following instance of the \emph{KP supporting hyperplane problem}: Given an inequality $\sum_{i=1}^n w_i x_i \leq t-1$ and a KP $\conv\left( \{x \in \{0,1\}^n : \sum_{i=1}^n w_i x_i \leq t\}\right)$, is it true that this inequality is valid for the KP and the corresponding hyperplane has a nonempty intersection with the KP?
-It is easy to see that this \emph{KP supporting hyperplane} instance has a ``yes" answer if and only if $\sum_{i=1}^n w_i x_i = t$ has no solution over $x \in \{0,1\}^n$, but there exists $x^* \in \{0,1\}^n$ such that $\sum_{i=1}^n w_i x^*_i = t-1$.
-This is equivalent to saying that the \emph{CSS} instance $(w, t)$ has a ``yes" answer.
+\begin{theorem} The knapsack supporting hyperplane problem is \DP-complete. \end{theorem} \textbf{Proof.} By Theorem~\ref{theo: css_dpc}, it suffices to establish that \texttt{CSS} is reducible to the \emph{knapsack supporting hyperplane problem}.
+Given a \texttt{CSS} instance $(w, t)$, consider the following instance of the \emph{knapsack supporting hyperplane problem}: Given an inequality $\sum_{i=1}^n w_i x_i \leq t-1$, is it true that this inequality is valid for the KP associated with $\{x \in \{0,1\}^n : \sum_{i=1}^n w_i x_i \leq t\}$ and the corresponding hyperplane has a nonempty intersection with the KP?
+It is easy to see that this \emph{knapsack supporting hyperplane} instance has a ``yes" answer if and only if $\sum_{i=1}^n w_i x_i = t$ has no solution over $x \in \{0,1\}^n$, but there exists $x^* \in \{0,1\}^n$ such that $\sum_{i=1}^n w_i x^*_i = t-1$.
+This is equivalent to saying that the \texttt{CSS} instance $(w, t)$ has a ``yes" answer. \Halmos